NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 So small files reside on SSDs, big files get striped“progressively” wider!
 The "getstripe" command above shows the full layout.Typically not all components are instantiated.
 Only theextents which have "l_ost_idx" (object storage target index)and "l_fid" (file identifier) listed actually have createdobjects on the OSTs.
 *Do not attempt to set striping!!
-If you think the defaultis not working for you, please let us know by submitting ahelp ticket.*
+If you think the default is not working for you, please let us know by submitting ahelp ticket.*

 .. rubric:: Other lfs Commands

 .. code-block:: shell

   * lfs cp –

 to copy files.

 .. code-block:: shell
   * lfs ls –

 to list directories and files.

 These commands are often quicker as they reduce the numberof stat and remote procedure calls needed.